rock-core/rock-and-syskit/source/runtime_overview/event_loop.html.md

 asynchronously to avoid blocking the main thread execution.

-In the following video, we change the configuration file for our cartesian controller, reload the configuration and trigger a redeploy.
-We then see how this triggers a reconfiguration:
+In the following video, we change the configuration file for our cartesian controller, reload the configuration and trigger a reconfiguration.

+**Note** the "reload" step only loads the modified files from the disk into the Syskit process.
+The "reconfigure" step will change configuration on already running tasks.
+{: .note}

 <div class="fluid-video">
-<iframe width="853" height="480" src="https://www.youtube.com/embed/IA4lY9HmD2M?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
+<iframe width="853" height="480" src="https://www.youtube.com/embed/zqvzdHg6wfg?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 </div>

 Another source of reconfiguration is to transition between two networks that